HollyESmith/Forecasting_Polestar_Success/README.md

 - We believe electric vehicles are increasing and will continue to do so, especially given:
     - the current price of gas,
     - the favorable sentiment towards environmentally friendly products, and
-    - emission gas reduction goals
+    - emission gas reduction goals in the US
+    - Tax incentive available with undetermined phaseout period

 **GitHub Respository**